January 23, 2023

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2018-19 educational progress for the Randels Elementary.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2021-22 educational progress for Randels Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Rick Kalinin, Principal for assistance.
+If you have any questions about the AER, please contact Karri Forrest, Principal for assistance.

-The AER is available for you to review electronically by visiting the following web site http://bit.ly/2Igb8Xc or you may review a copy in the main office at Randels.
+The AER is available for you to review electronically by visiting the following website https://bit.ly/3onHvWs , or you may review a copy in the main office at Randels.

 Our school has not been given one of these labels.

 For the 2022-2023 school year, Randels Elementary staff has analyzed our MSTEP assessment data along with current NWEA and Lexia data to guide our instruction and interventions.
 We continue to show growth in many areas and are working continuously to improve in identified areas of weakness.
 We have implemented a new math curriculum, enVision Math, and Number Corner.
 In Reading, we are continuing to train classroom teachers in Orton-Gillingham and Morphology teaching practices.
 We have also continued to implement reading and math interventions to support our highest-need students as we are working to close any learning gaps.